bump-sh/docs/src/_help/enhance-documentation-content/markdown-support.md

 - TOC
 {:toc}

-The generation of your API documentation is based on your specification file, which must adhere to one of the standards we support (OpenAPI, AsyncAPI, and soon others like GraphQL, etc.).
+The generation of your API documentation is based on your API document, which must adhere to one of the standards we support (OpenAPI/Swagger and AsyncAPI.).

 To allow you to enrich your documentation, we support common Markdown syntax, including call-outs and the addition of images, for example.

-You can integrate Markdown directly into your specification file or as an [external reference](/help/enhance-documentation-content/markdown-support/#markdown-files-as-an-external-reference) pointing to Markdown files.
+You can integrate Markdown directly into your API document or as an [external reference](/help/enhance-documentation-content/markdown-support/#markdown-files-as-an-external-reference) pointing to Markdown files.

 ## Common Markdown syntax support